-Going into the focus group, it can be easy to tie yourself to your list of questions or discussion points, but sticking too closely to this can hamper natural and effective conversations.
-If the group takes a slightly different turn that you were expecting, don't be afraid to allow the conversation to veer off-course from your questions if it seems productive.
+That being said, it can be easy to tie yourself to your list of questions or discussion points, but sticking too closely to this can hamper natural and effective conversations.
+If the group takes a slightly different turn than you were expecting, don't be afraid to allow the conversation to veer off-course if it seems productive.

 The point of a focus group is not just to confirm information you think is true, but also to uncover what you don't know.

-So long as it's not too far off-topic, allow the conversation to happen naturally and use the discussion prompts as a guide rather than a point-by-point checklist of topics to cover.
+So long as it's not too far off-topic, allow the conversation to happen naturally and use an agenda as a guide rather than a point-by-point checklist of topics to cover.

-Additionally, your list of questions may not all be asked, depending on the direction of the conversation.
-Make sure you ask the more important questions first, and follow-up on certain discussion points with the right next question to keep things flowing rather than hosting a pure question-and-answer forum.
+Additionally, you may not ask every question on your list, depending on the direction of the conversation.
+Make sure you ask the most important questions first, and follow-up on certain discussion points to keep things flowing rather than hosting a pure question-and-answer forum.

 9. Seek equal representation from the group.

 Remember, this is not an interview!
-You're running a focus group to solicit multiple ideas, and only hearing from one or two people defeats the purpose of the exercise.
-Be ready to jump in when someone has been quiet for too long and say something along the lines of "Julie, what's your input here?" or "Michael, what do you think about what Julie said?"
+You're running a focus group to solicit multiple ideas, so only hearing from one or two people defeats the purpose of the exercise.
+Be ready to jump in when someone has been quiet for too long and say something along the lines of "Isabella, what's your input here?" or "Raheem, what do you think about what Isabella said?"

 10. End the meeting in a reasonable amount of time.

 Exhaustion and the law of diminishing returns are real, so keep them in mind when planning the time frame for your focus group.